 Considering a naked bike for your first motorcycle?
 The KTM RC 390 could be the ride you’re looking for.

-Attention novice riders and seasoned thrill-seekers: not only is the 2016 KTM RC 390 a proven contender in the category of best motorcycles for beginners, it’s also one of KTM’s most capable (and zealous, I might add) ultra lightweight naked bikes.
+Attention novice riders and seasoned thrill-seekers: not only is the 2016 KTM RC 390 a proven contender in the category of best motorcycles for beginners, but it’s also one of KTM’s most capable (and zealous, I might add) ultra-lightweight, naked bikes.

 Trade a motorcycle online with complete confidence.